Banana Biscoff Cake – Easy Recipe with Ripe Bananas

 Image source: pinterest.com

-Banana Biscoff cake is a modern variation of classic banana cake, enriched with Lotus Biscoff spread — a caramelised biscuit butter made from spiced Belgian biscuits that adds warmth, depth, and richness.
+Banana Biscoff cake is a modern twist on classic banana cake, made richer with Lotus Biscoff spread, a caramelised biscuit butter that adds warmth, spice, and depth of flavour.
 The result is a cake that is moist, soft, and rich without being heavy.

-Unlike traditional banana bread, which is often dense and minimally decorated, banana Biscoff cake is lighter in texture and more versatile in presentation.
+Unlike traditional banana bread, which is usually dense and simply finished, banana Biscoff cake has a lighter texture and can be decorated in many different ways.
 It can be baked in loaf tins, square trays, or round layer tins, then finished with buttercream, cream cheese icing, or a simple Biscoff drizzle.

 Why Banana and Biscoff Are Such a Good Match